-Witnesses to crimes are strongly encouraged to report incidents to Campus Security and the appropriate law enforcement agency when the victim of a crime elects not to, or is unable to, report it themselves.
+Members of the ICOM community are strongly encouraged to accurately and promptly report crimes and emergencies to Campus Security and the appropriate police agencies, including when the victim of a crime elects not to, or is unable to, report it themselves.
 Likewise, others in the ICOM community who may not have witnessed the incident themselves, but are aware of it, are encouraged to report it to Campus Security.